informatics-isi-edu/ermrestjs/docs/user-docs/column-directive-template.md

-# Column directive in Templating Environments
+# Column directive in templating environments

 This document will explain which annotations you need to use and how to use them in order to be able to access more than the current table's values in the templating environment.
 To make this simpler, we will explain this using an example.